lsc36/cn-14fall/proj2/report.md

 Each response includes a additional field "result: true/false" to indicate if the command is executed correctly.

-If result == False, it would have another additional field "msg" telling user what went wrong.
+If result == False, there will be another field "msg" telling the user what went wrong.

 # User & Operator Guide